- Home

 In light of the results of evaluation for the last fiscal year, the following initiatives will be taken in an attempt to enhance deliberations by the Board of Directors and further increase its effectiveness.

-• Presenting materials earlier, ensuring the early provision of materials about important matters, and improving prior explanations about such matters
+- Presenting materials earlier, ensuring the early provision of materials about important matters, and improving prior explanations about such matters

-Overview of director remuneration system
+Overview of officer remuneration system

 The remuneration of directors and corporate auditors is paid in such a way that the amount will not exceed the limit on remuneration, a resolution on which was passed at the general meeting of shareholders.